medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 $ cp /etc/xdg/picom.conf ~/.config/picom/picom.conf
 ```

-And then a opacity rule must be added for Alacritty terminal:
+And then an opacity rule must be added for Alacritty terminal:

 ```
 $ vim ~/.config/picom/picom.conf